ROCm/rocm-docs-core/docs/developer_guide/commitizen.md

 ### Usage

-Run `commitizen commit` to start making a commit after staging the files to be added.
+Run `cz commit` or `cz c` to start making a commit after staging the files to be added.
 Commitizen will ask for each part of the commit message in turn.

 Refer to the documentation of commitizen (linked above) on other options, and